 Student Loan Servicer enrolled You in the Wrong program

-A professional Document Prepartion could help you determine which option is the best for your circumstance.
+A student loan advisor could help you determine which option is the best for your circumstance.

-When you make the right decision you are in control of your financial life.
+When you make the right decision, you control your financial life.

 - Anthem Career College – multiple locations in Tennessee, closed 2014